 5) You need to overcome objections, such as:

-By the way, those are the parents who won’t take kindly to being charged “late” fees when they’ve made their payment a day or two before the due date.
-If you’d like to have a conversation about that, send an email to [email protected] with the words “Punitive late fees” in the subject line.
+Those are the parents who won’t take kindly to being charged “late” fees when they’ve made their payment a day or two before the due date.
+If you’d like to have a conversation about that, send an email to schooladvancement@gmail.com with the words “Punitive late fees” in the subject line.
+I’ve developed ways to eliminate late fees with a radical new approach to tuition payments that incentivize parents to pay on time or be able to have adjustments made to their payment plans should unforeseen hardships occur.

 Similarly, as Generation X has moved from elementary schools through high school and now, they’re parents of college graduates, they’re now seeing their children get hit with student loan obligations.
 Note the timing of the furor over the student loan crisis.
 It began to make news headlines when parents became concerned to outraged over the responsibilities their children now have, since those Generation X parents may have cosigned their child’s student loans…and now it’s personally affecting them!